 If you’ve ever tried to create something out of a miscellaneous box of supplies, you probably experienced a fair amount of stress.
 No doubt you had to contend with tangled thread or having to stop what you were doing to dig through and search for the supplies you need.

-To fix this problem, separate these supplies out to separate bins.
+To fix this problem with sewing room organization, separate these supplies out to separate bins.
 This way, you will know where to find things when you need them.
 Need buttons?
 Look in the bin you dedicated to buttons.
 Need some construction paper?
 Look in the drawer dedicated to that supply.

 To take this a step further, take the time to label these bins and drawers.
 When you do this, you don’t have to go through the inevitable process of looking in 4 drawers before you remember which drawer the supply you need is in.
 It’s a small touch that can go a long way in staying organized and saving time.

 Idea 3 – Look for Furniture That Doubles as Storage

 Anymore, furniture that serves a function is easy to find.
 Especially with minimalist design being so popular, furniture that is designed to add extra storage inconspicuously is extremely on-trend.